Charles Morris Jr. – the VP of Acquisitions and Development of Global Genesis Group talks about how he found animation success in China.

 The company has made inroads in China.
-For example – it’s animation film Troll: The Tale of a Tail as co-financed with a Chinese partner.
+For example – its animation film Troll: The Tale of a Tail was co-financed with a Chinese partner.
 Additionally, another animation project The Moomins and the Winter Wonderland in May this year has secured distribution in China.
 The Moomins is based on a Finnish book series that launched a Japanese-Finish-Dutch TV series in the late 70s.
 This year’s China deal marks the first time in 87 years that the beloved Moomins brand will have a theatrical release in China.
-So, welcome Charles, thank you for coming on the show today.
+So, welcome Charles, thank you for coming to the show today.

 Charles: Thank you for having me.

 Caryn: Great, well, I told the audience a little bit about you.
 But, why don’t you tell us more about yourself and your business?

 Charles: So, yes as you said, I’m Charles Morris Jr. I’m the VP of Acquisitions and Development for Global Genesis Group.
 We are a fairly new company.
 We’ve been around for 5 years now.
 We are a production and distribution company.
 So, like when we tell people, we are a 360-degree company in a sense that we can, we start things from inception to development of the script, to production, to post-production, and finally to distribution.